Code-Institute-Submissions/CasinoGame/README.md

 The design was influenced by the original idea as a casino I believed the aspects, items and general first thought what a casino was is too be applied.
-If people walk into a casino they think of cards, money and various symbols such as chips, bells, cherry�s etc. I have attempted to include the same feel from an actual casino to make it more appealing that they are at one when viewing the design of the game.
+If people walk into a casino they think of cards, money and various symbols such as chips, bells, cherrys etc. I have attempted to include the same feel from an actual casino to make it more appealing that they are at one when viewing the design of the game.
 I looked at various pictures and from experience know what is in a casino.
 It is normally